Whole House Humidifier Pros and Cons: Everything You Need to Know

 If you have a portable humidifier, you must be careful about how much moisture it puts out.
 If it is too much, it can damage your walls and furniture.
 There is also a risk of mold growth.

 With whole house humidifiers, this is not a concern.
-The unit will cycle on and off as needed to regulate and maintain a constant humidity level in your home.
+The unit will cycle intermittently to regulate and maintain a constant humidity level in your home.

 3. Central Installed Humidifiers are Low Maintenance